Last updated November 29, 2023

 I recommend, quickly going through the page at level 1, any section that sounds interesting to you, begin reading at that point.
 I hope that helps to make my web site easier, and quicker, for you to navigate.

 In case you are wondering why I have 42 in the name of my web site.
 It isn't that there were 41 turner.coms ahead of me.
 My favorite number is 42, thanks to the Hitchhiker's Guide to the Galaxy.
-I have a small sound sample from the BBC Radio version of the book: answer.mp3
+I have a small sound sample from the BBC Radiophonic Workshop production, which preceeded the novels.
+The radio series first episode aired on March 8, 1978. answer.mp3

 "The Hitch Hiker's Guide to the Galaxy has this to say on the subject of flying.